jouellnyc/Porsche_L9110/README.md

 # Pre First Spin
 Once the API was done I added the battery pack and took it out for a spin, not having a very high expectation of great motion.

-# Prototype with 4.8 V mobile battery pack
+# Prototype A with 4.8 V mobile battery pack
 <img src="https://github.com/user-attachments/assets/d9a93cd9-c9dc-4652-83d8-0ac29dbf39c1" width="550" height="450">

 # First Spin